yubing744/sui/explorer/client/README.md

 ## Deployment

-For guidance on deployment, plese see here: https://create-react-app.dev/docs/deployment/.
+For guidance on deployment, plese see here: https://create-react-app.dev/docs/deployment/

-Because of the addition of `react-router` further changes will be needed that depend on the exact infrastructure used.
+Because of the addition of `react-router`, further changes will be needed that depend on the exact infrastructure used.
 Please consult section **Serving Apps with Client-Side Routing**.

+TODO: Make link to this section.